Motorhome Iceland > Blog > How Much is Gas in Iceland? A 2026 Update

 • Credit Cards – You should probably be prepared for this one since it’s the most commonly used payment method in Iceland.
 But please note that you can only use a credit card with a chip and pin in Iceland.
 If you’re not sure whether this describes your credit card, we suggest checking in with your bank before coming to the island.

 • Prepaid Gas Cards – Once upon a time, we could purchase cards that looked similar to bank cards, and on which we could “load” money to make phone calls at public telephone booths (you know, the things people now use to take cutesie vintage Instagram pics).
 Well, similar to that concept, you’ll find prepaid gas cards in Iceland.
-You can buy these cards at some of our gas stations or local supermarkets, “load” cash onto it and then pay your gas at the pumps with this card.
+You can buy these cards at some of our gas stations or local supermarkets, “load” cash onto it and then pay for your gas at the pumps with this card.

 • Digital Apps – This payment method is still on the rise in Iceland, so don’t expect it at every gas station.
-But as the general usage of these apps and platforms is on the rise, you’ll start finding the options to pay with Samsung Pay, Apple Pay, Google Wallet, etc. more and more.
+But as the general usage of these apps and platforms is on the rise, you’ll start finding the options to pay with Samsung Pay, Apple Pay, Google Wallet, etc., more and more.

 Calculating Gas Needs & Gas Prices for Your Trip to Iceland